-- QUILT_DIFF_OPTS Additional options that quilt shall pass to GNU diff when generating patches.
-A useful setting for C source code is "-p", which causes GNU diff to show in the resulting patch which function a change is in. - QUILT_PATCH_OPTS Additional options that quilt shall pass to GNU patch when applying patches.
-(For example, some versions of GNU patch support the "-unified-reject-files" option for generating reject files in unified diff style. - QUILT_PATCHES The location of patch files (see Section 3).
+QUILT_DIFF_OPTS Additional options that quilt shall pass to GNU diff when generating patches.
+A useful setting for C source code is "-p", which causes GNU diff to show in the resulting patch which function a change is in.

+QUILT_PATCH_OPTS Additional options that quilt shall pass to GNU patch when applying patches.
+(For example, recent versions of GNU patch support the "--reject-format=unified" option for generating reject files in unified diff style (older versions used "--unified-reject-files" for that).

+QUILT_PATCHES The location of patch files (see Section 3).
 This setting defaults to "patches".